zwonk/helpastranger/README.md

 If you want to get involved in the community, need help with getting setup, have any issues related with the library contact this [mail](info@helpastranger.net).

 ## License
-For non-profit use, commercial or non-commercial this software is licensed under [MIT license](https://opensource.org/licenses/MIT)<Help A Stranger Collective, 2022>.
+For non-profit use, commercial or non-commercial, this software is licensed under [MIT license](https://opensource.org/licenses/MIT)<Help A Stranger Collective, 2022>.
-For for-profit use, the commercial rights of this software belong to the owner of this [`NFT`](http://opensea.org).
+For for-profit use, the commercial rights of this software belong to the owner of this [`NFT`](https://opensea.io/assets/0xf0c13b555ab60f3d9c8a27e9ee696ad96201ecb0/1).

 The owner of the NFT can be contacted via mail if he publishes his mail and proves the holding of the NFTs.